 Revenues.
-Revenues decreased \$20.3 million, or 23.6%, to \$65.8 million for the first quarter of fiscal 2009 from \$86.1 million for the first quarter of fiscal 2008.
-Our revenue decline was primarily the result of a decrease in the demand for our services, a portion of which is the result of the global economic crisis and credit crunch.
+Revenues decreased \$21.9 million, or 23.3%, to \$72.0 million for the second quarter of fiscal 2009 from \$93.8 million for the second quarter of fiscal 2008.
+Our revenue decline was primarily the result of a decrease in market demand and the global economic crisis.
 In addition, our revenue decline was due in part to the divestiture of our Australian-based operations and the divestiture of our capital projects, legal business consulting, forensic computing and investigations, and other small practices during fiscal 2008.
-The divested operations generated approximately \$4.0 million of revenue during the twelve weeks ended February 15, 2008.
-In addition, the reported amount of our foreign currency denominated revenue declined in the first quarter of fiscal 2009 because of the strengthening of the U.S. dollar relative to the British pound and other foreign currencies.
+The divested operations generated approximately \$4.2 million of revenue during the twelve weeks ended May 9, 2008.
+In addition, the reported amount of our foreign currency denominated revenue declined in the second quarter of fiscal 2009 because of the strengthening of the U.S. dollar relative to the British pound and other foreign currencies.
 Another factor contributing to our revenue decline was the decrease in client reimbursable expenses.
 Client reimbursable expenses are pass-through expenses that carry little to no margin.
-These decreases in revenue were partially offset by an increase in revenue of \$1.5 million due to the consolidation of NeuCo, Inc., a subsidiary that we have an approximately 50% interest in, and increased billing rates for our employee consultants, which were in effect at the beginning of the first quarter of fiscal 2009.
+These decreases in revenue were partially offset by an increase in revenue of \$2.6 million due to the consolidation of NeuCo, Inc., a subsidiary that we have an approximately 50% interest in, and increased billing rates for our employee consultants, which were in effect at the beginning of the first quarter of fiscal 2009.